-In 1964, Stanley Kubrick wrote to science-fiction author Arthur C. Clarke.
-He explained he was a “a great admirer” of his books, and that he “had always wanted to discuss with [him] the possibility of doing the proverbial really good science-fiction movie.”
+In 1964, Stanley Kubrick wrote to Arthur C. Clarke.
+He told the science fiction author he was a “a great admirer” of his books, and “had always wanted to discuss with [him] the possibility of doing the proverbial really good science-fiction movie.”

 My main interest lies along these broad areas, naturally assuming great plot and character:

 The reasons for believing in the existence of intelligent extra-terrestrial life.

 The impact (and perhaps even lack of impact in some quarters) such discovery would have on Earth in the near future.

 A space probe with a landing and exploration of the Moon and Mars.